 While professional movers and packers are trained, skilled workers that employ the most efficient tactics to safely wrap and transport your belongings, there is always a chance that something will become broken or lost during the move.
 To protect yourself and your possessions, you should purchase additional moving insurance.
 The standard liability coverage offered by movers at no charge is known as Replacement Value Protection, and it covers your belongings with a mere 60 cents per pound per article.
 Before moving day, speak to your movers about their options for additional coverage to properly protect your things.

 Movers work hard to quickly and effectively move the entire contents of your household from one location to another.
-It's a job that requires a great deal of diligence, skill, and back-breaking labor.
-To show your appreciation, it is a nice gesture to keep a cooler of drinks and snacks on hand to offer the workers.
-You could also offer to buy them lunch, such as a pizza, burgers or sandwiches.
+It's a job that requires a great deal of diligence, skill and back-breaking labor.
+To show your appreciation, it is a nice gesture to keep sustenance on hand.
+For example:

-While tipping is not necessarily expected in the moving industry, it is a generous way to show appreciation for a job well-done.
-Full-service movers take care of every aspect of your move for you, so you may want to express your gratitude accordingly.
+While tipping the moving crew is not necessarily expected, it is a generous way to show appreciation for a job well-done.
+Full service movers take care of every aspect of your move for you, so you may want to express your gratitude accordingly.
 The size of your move and the number of movers will determine the size of your tip, but there is no set amount expected.

 If you're looking to hire a full service movers, get free quotes right here on Movers.com!